EyeSift

 The enforcement architecture around AI academic integrity has not kept pace with the policy architecture.
 Disclosure requirements are straightforward to state but difficult to verify — there is no technical mechanism to confirm that a student used AI unless they disclose it.
 Detection can flag possible AI use; it cannot prove undisclosed use in the way that forensic evidence proves traditional plagiarism.

-The recommended institutional practice — endorsed by Turnitin, GPTZero, Copyleaks, and the ICAI — is a three-stage approach:
+The recommended institutional practice is a three-stage approach:

 1. Detection as triage, not verdict: High AI detection scores trigger review, not automatic sanctions.
 The detection flag is a hypothesis to investigate, not a finding of misconduct.